-Individuals who lose income as a result of self-isolating during the COVID-19 pandemic
+Individuals who lose income as a result of staying at home during the COVID-19 pandemic

-These payments are designed to help ensure workers who have tested positive for COVID-19, and their close contacts, self-isolate for the required period to stop the onward spread of the virus.
+These payments are designed to help ensure workers who have tested positive for COVID-19 through a PCR test, and their close contacts when needed, stay at home to stop the onward spread of the virus.
 They are also designed to encourage individuals who are eligible for this payment to get tested if they have symptoms.
 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.

-The SISG does not cover people who are waiting for a test result or self-isolating after returning to the UK from abroad, unless they have tested positive for coronavirus or have been told to stay at home and self-isolate by the Test and Protect Service (or equivalent service across the UK).
+The SISG does not cover people who are waiting for a test result or self-isolating after returning to the UK from abroad, unless they have tested positive for coronavirus or from 13 October 2021 are not fully vaccinated with the coronavirus vaccine and have been told to stay at home and self-isolate by the Test and Protect Service (or equivalent service across the UK).

-The scheme starts from 28 September 2020, and local authorities should have arrangements in place to administer payments by 12 October 2020.
+The scheme started on 28 September 2020, and local authorities had arrangements in place to administer payments by 12 October 2020.
 Someone told to self-isolate on or after 28 September (but before the scheme is operational in their local authority) will need to be able to make a backdated claim for payment.